machinatoonist/machinatoonist/README.md

 ### 💼 Where I Work

-With `Coles Advanced Analytics & AI` and Maltem Australia
+Currently working on a one year contract with Maltem Australia

 ### ✏️ Left School With